-- If you have to drive over a kerb or similar obstacle, drive very slowly and as near as possible at a right angle to the kerb. - Keep grease, oil and fuel off the tyres. - Inspect the tyres regularly for damage (cuts, cracks or blisters, etc.).
+- If you have to drive over a kerb or similar obstacle, drive very slowly and at a right angle. - Keep grease, oil and fuel off the tyres. - Inspect the tyres regularly for damage (cuts, cracks or blisters, etc.).
 Remove any foreign objects embedded in the treads.